codetract/nightlyHacks/README.md

 # nightlyHacks

-Please open an issue for any bugs/comments/suggestions for the nightly hacks located at https://codetract.io/.
+Please open an issue for any bugs/comments/suggestions for the nightlyHacks located at https://codetract.io/.

 The current list of nightlyHacks are: